lookit/lookit-docs/docs/source/frame-dev-creation.rst

        }
    ...

-Since we indicated above that this ‘frame’ has a ``consentGranted`` property, let’s add it to the ‘frame’ definition:
+Since we indicated above that this ‘frame’ has an ``answer`` property, let’s add it to the ‘frame’ definition:

 .. code:: javascript

    export default ExpFrameBaseComponent.extend({
        ...,
-       consentGranted: null,
+       answer: null,
        meta: {
        ...
        }
    ...

-Next let’s update ``template.hbs`` to look more like a consent form:
+Next let’s update ``template.hbs`` to look more like a test trial:

 ::